jawahar-shazab/docs/docs/api.md

 PATCH /v1/rois/:roiId
 ```

-Updates the details of a specific ROI by its ID.
+This API updates the details of a specific ROI, identified by its `roiId`.
+It allows for modifications to the ROI's attributes, such as its size, position, or other characteristics.

 ---